 It is recommended that the following contractual language be inserted in contracts for the procurement of electronic and information technology:

 Accessibility.
 Vendor represents that it is committed to promoting and improving accessibility of all its products as specified in Loyola University Maryland's Electronic Accessibility and Information Technology Accessibility Standards, and will remain committed throughout the term of this Agreement.
 If the Products and Services are not in conformance with all applicable federal and state disability laws, policies, and regulations as of the effective date, vendor shall use reasonable efforts to update the products and services so as to be in conformance.
 In the event any issues arise regarding vendor’s compliance with applicable federal or state disability laws, policies and regulations, customer may send communications to vendor as specified in the “Notices” provision of this contract and vendor will assign a person with accessibility expertise to reply to customer within two business days.

 5. Forward these documents and the vendor contact info to email@example.com

 Please allow 10 business days for the review of the information within technology services.
 Follow-up information may be needed from the vendor or the requesting department.

 Technology services will notify you when the review is complete and forward the agreement to the Director of Campus Services for legal review.

 Once all reviews are complete, you will be notified.
 Technology Services will procure the requested solution on behalf of the requesting department using the HoundMart system.

 • Departments seeking new technology solutions THAT REQUIRE CAPITAL FUNDING are required to submit their request to the Project Management Office.
 This request form is on the PMO website.

-• Contractual agreements require review by both technology services and Jen Wood.
+• Contractual agreements require review by both technology services and the Director of Campus Services.